 In an effort to combat online bullying, Instagram has introduced new features that allow users more control over their accounts.

-Under the motto “Fighting online bullying”, Instagram has presented important innovations in its own blog.
-The changes are intended to improve the general user experience and provide more control options.
-Users can now decide for themselves who can tag or mention them in comments, captions or stories.
-It should also now be possible to delete several comments at the same time.
-This is what the new blog post:
+Under the motto "Fighting Online Bullying," Instagram has unveiled important innovations on its own blog.
+The changes are intended to improve the overall user experience and provide more control.
+Users can now decide for themselves who can tag or mention them in comments, captions, or stories.
+It will also now be possible to delete multiple comments at once.
+The new update states: blog post:

 Today we're releasing the fifth edition of our Community Standards Enforcement Report, which tracks our progress on keeping Facebook and Instagram safe.
 In addition to this report, we're announcing new features that continue our efforts to lead the industry in the fight against online bullying.